OpenAPI (Swagger) specification Audit Report explained

-In our previous tutorial, we have created an API collection, and imported and audited an OpenAPI (Swagger) definition.
+In our previous tutorial, we have created an API collection, and imported and audited an OpenAPI (Swagger) definition file.
 Now we are going to drill into the report and walk you through how to get the most out of it.

 API Contract Security Audit is a static analysis of your OpenAPI (Swagger) file using OpenAPI Specification.
 We run 300+ checks on your API definition, and you can view all of them in our API Security Encyclopedia by clicking on View Checks within the dashboard.

 Audit Score Overview

 The audit score of your API is shown at the top of the report.
 The security audit is broken down into 3 sections: